-Water supply.
-Water is supplied to new development within the City by the Goleta Water District (GWD).
-GWD is a special district that is independent of the City of Goleta or other municipal government.
 The SAFE Ordinance, approved by GWD voters in 1991 and amended in 1994, allows GWD to provide new service connections at a rate not to exceed one percent of total potable water supply when certain conditions are met.
-The SAFE Ordinance prohibits the District from allocating water to new or additional potable water service connections to properties not previously served by the GWD, unless: (1) GWD receives 100 percent of its annual Cachuma Project allocation; (2) GWD has met all of its Wright Judgment obligations; (3) there is no water rationing; and, (3) GWD has met its obligation to make its annual storage contribution to the drought buffer (related to groundwater basin levels).
-14 As of 2022, the four conditions have not been met so no new services connections are being provided by GWD within the City.
+The SAFE Ordinance prohibits the District from allocating water to new or additional potable water service connections to properties not previously served by the GWD, unless: (1) GWD receives 100 percent of its annual Cachuma Project allocation; (2) GWD has met all of its Wright Judgment obligations; (3) there is no water rationing; and, (4) GWD has met its obligation to make its annual storage contribution to the drought buffer (related to groundwater basin levels).
+As of early 2023, the four conditions have not been met so no new services connections are being provided by GWD within the City.
+However, in March 2023, GWD staff informed the City that the GWD expects the four conditions for new water service to be met by the end of 2023.
+At that point, the GWD can issue new service up to 1% of the GWD's annual water availability.
+The GWD expects this to equate to 150-160 acre-feet per year.

-At this time it is unclear how water supply will affect development over the 8-year Housing Element planning period.
-During the preparation of the 6th cycle RHNA Plan, the City raised this issue as a significant "RHNA Planning Factor" with SBCAG but the City's RHNA allocation was not reduced to reflect the water moratorium.
 Therefore, the sites inventory assumes that sufficient water supplies will be made available to serve residential development during the 2023-2031 planning period commensurate with the RHNA allocation.
 Program HE 3.2(f) is included in the Housing Plan describing actions the City will take to work cooperatively with GWD to obtain water supplies to serve new residential development.